SDIsl/valentin-addons/sysadmin_base/README.rst

 **Stock**

 * Any product have an option of being an internal equipment, giving the posibility of a new page of Technical Information of the equipment.
-* Implements an option that allows you to populate hardware fields of products associated with a category that has the "Show hardware properties" option enabled.
+* Implements an option that allows you to populate hardware fields of items associated to products that are associated with a category that has the "Show hardware properties" option enabled.
-* You can also filter by "internal equipment".
+* Each product can be associated with an item.

 **Employees**

 * The employees have 2 fields that indicates if that employee has access to Dialoga and if that employee is trainee.
-* On tree view, you can see if the employees "Has Dialoga access".
-* Allows you to filter by "Has Dialoga acess" and group by "Is trainee".
+* Every employee has workspaces and items associated to it.

+**Workspaces**

+* Each workspace has employees and items asigned to it.
+It represents a real workspace.

+**Items**

+* Every item can be associated with an employee or a workspace.
+* Every item can be associated with a subsidy.

+**Subsidies**

+* Every subsidy can be associated with many items.